Cirebonese people: As a Javanese dialect

 Studies made by using questionnaires as a benchmark to indicate vocabulary and basic culture (eating, drinking, and so on) based on Guiter's method showed differences in Cirebonese vocabulary with Javanese in Central Java and Yogyakarta was up to 75 percent, while differences with the Javanese language dialect in East Java was up to 76 percent.

-Although linguistic research to date suggests that Cirebonese is "only" a dialect (for according to Guiter's observation, it is said that to be a separate language it must have as much as 80% differences from its closest language), but to date the 5th Regional Regulation of West Java Provincial, 2003 still recognizes Cirebonese as a language of its own and not as a dialect.
+Although linguistic research to date suggests that Cirebonese is "only" a dialect (for according to Guiter's observation, it is said that to be a separate language it must have as much as 80% differences from its closest language), to date the 5th Regional Regulation of West Java Provincial, 2003 still recognizes Cirebonese as a language of its own and not as a dialect.
 According to the Head of Language Bandung, Muh.
 Abdul Khak, it is legitimate because the regulation is based on political assessment.
-In the world of language according to him, a language can be recognized on the basis of three things.
-First, on the basis of the recognition by its speakers, second on the basis of the political, and the third on the basis of linguistics.
-Language on the basis of political, other examples can be seen from the history of Indonesian language.
-Indonesian language which stems out from the Malay language, should be named Indonesian dialect of the Malay language.
-However, on the basis of political interests, eventually development of the Malay language in the country of Indonesia by the Indonesian government that it was claimed and named as Indonesian language.
+In the world of language according to him, a language can be recognized based on three things.
+First, based on the recognition by its speakers, second based on the political, and the third based on linguistics.
+Language is based on politics, other examples can be seen in the history of the Indonesian language.
+Indonesian language which stems from the Malay language, should be named the Indonesian dialect of the Malay language.
+However, based on political interests, eventually, the development of the Malay language in the country of Indonesia by the Indonesian government was claimed and named as Indonesian language.
 In addition to political reasons, the recognition of Cirebonese as a language can also be viewed from within its geographical borders.
-Abdul Khak mentioned that Cirebonese is regarded as a dialect if viewed nationally with the involvement of Javanese language.
-Which means, when regulations was first made only within the area of West Java, Cirebonese was not regarded as significant in comparison to the Javanese language.
-What more if compared with Betawi Malay and Sundanese, Cirebonese is indeed different.
+Abdul Khak mentioned that Cirebonese is regarded as a dialect if viewed nationally with the involvement of the Javanese language.
+This means, that when regulations were first made only within the area of West Java, Cirebonese was not regarded as significant in comparison to the Javanese language.
+What's more if compared with Betawi Malay and Sundanese, Cirebonese is indeed different.

 As an independent language

-With the revised legislation it has actually allowed various linguistic arguments.
+With the revised legislation it has allowed various linguistic arguments.
 However, a greater interest of which is considered from the political standpoint are the Cirebonese speakers, who do not want to be regarded as Javanese or Sundanese people.
 Chairman of the Institute of Cirebonese Language and Literature, Nurdin M. Noer said that Cirebonese is a mixture of Javanese and Sundanese.
 Although in conversations, Cirebonese people can still understand some of the Javanese language, he said Cirebonese vocabulary continues to develop and does not only "depend" on the vocabulary of the Javanese nor the Sundanese language.
 He mentioned:

-If revision were to be made on the regulations mentioned, there will most likely be a protest from the speakers of the Cirebonese community.
+If revisions were to be made to the regulations mentioned, there would most likely be a protest from the speakers of the Cirebonese community.
 Linguistic expert, Chaedar Al Wasilah assessed that with the native speakers being more vocal, changes to the recognition should not be done.
 Therefore, what is needed is to protect the Cirebonese language from extinction.